 For standardized technologies such as RNA-seq, DNA-seq, and ChIP-seq, our team provides researchers the results of genomic analysis within two weeks of a request.
 All raw data and analysis files are available for you to view and download as soon as work is completed.

 All of our technologies are available at competitive rates so that we can perform the complex tasks that would otherwise take you away from higher-level research.
-To apply for financial support to use our resources, visit the Clinical and Translational Science Institute’s research application program for more details.

 To make an inquiry, place a request, or contact a member of the Applied Bioinformatics Laboratories team, you can submit our online contact form or visit us in Manhattan at 550 First Avenue, Medical Science Building room 304.